 - Do not get offended if a child or other social inferior doesn’t wai you.
 Thais are often unsure as to whether to wai foreigners since they know foreigners do not perform wais in their home countries.

-- Do wai a monk if you go to speak with one at the temple (as set out above), though there is no need to wai every monk you see walking down the street.
+- Do wai a monk if you go to speak with one at the temple, though there is no need to wai every monk you see walking down the street.
 You should, however, step aside and allow the monk ample space to walk past unhindered.
 If you are woman, step away from the monk and keep your distance while walking.
 Monks take a vow of celibacy and so a woman should not present herself in close proximity.

-- If you are lucky enough to be in the company of royalty, do wai with your head lowered right into your thumbs.
+- If you are lucky enough to be in the company of royalty, do wai with your head (nose area) lowered right into your thumbs.
 In this situation, many Thais will prostrate themselves out of respect, but a foreigner would not be expected to do this.
 But don’t expect a wai back.
-The King, and other members of the Royal Family, do not wai commoners.
+The King and other members of the Royal Family do not wai commoners.
 Members of the Royal Family do wai monks.

-- Don’t keep waiiing everyone.
-A wai is not to be used instead of a hello.
+- Don’t keep wai-ing everyone for everything.
 Overusing a wai will make you look silly and devalue its meaning.

 A Final Word on Wais

 If in doubt, unless it is a child or other obviously lower status person, simply return the same wai you are offered.
-It's easy to get hung up on whether you are waiing correctly or not, but it doesn't matter to Thai people if you get it wrong.
+It's easy to get hung up on whether you are wai-ing correctly, but it doesn't matter to Thai people if you get it wrong.